How generative AI streamlined my creative process

 With more than 20 years of experience in the design field, most of them spent designing posters for the entertainment advertising industry, my creative process is both established and effective.

-But as part of Adobe's Machine Intelligence and New Technologies team, it’s my job to explore new technologies and creative approaches to help shape the future of innovative tools and solutions.
+But as part of Adobe's Machine Intelligence & New Technology team, it’s my job to explore new technologies and creative approaches to help shape the future of innovative tools and solutions.
 So, when I was commissioned to design a poster for the 22nd Kinoteka Polish Film Festival I opted to switch up my process and rely on Adobe Firefly, Adobe’s family of creative generative AI models designed for safe commercial use, and a generative workflow.
 Kinoteka is a dream client that encourages experimentation and the exploration of new technologies, so they were open to me bringing generative AI into my design process.
 Incorporating it streamlined my ideation, client approval, and production phases, provided a fresh perspective, and shortened the time from concept to completion.

 For anyone wondering how generative AI as a core tool can transform their workflow, here’s how it affected each step of my creative process.